NatiDeme/clinic-database/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments
+## Acknowledgement

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).
+- Thank you for Microverse and my programming partners!

 ## 📝 License